Arno Dorian: Promotion and reception

 Conversely, other reviewers considered Arno's storyline and romance with Élise to be forgettable.
 In his review of Unity for Kotaku, Totilo found Arno himself to be a dull character, "whose sole interesting personality trait is that he is in love with a woman who is a Templar".
 Andrew Webster from The Verge found him to be an "incredibly unlikable lead" and compared him to Watch Dogs protagonist Aiden Pearce.
 He criticized the character for having "basically no memorable personality traits, aside from the fact that he's a sociopathic killer".
 Webster drew attention to a scene where he went on a killing spree just so Arno could "steal some wine and have a drink", with no indication afterwards that he has expressed remorse, other than being angry that his watch was stolen while he passed out from drinking.
-Both Elise Favis from The Washington Post and Marty Silva from IGN criticized Arno as a "one dimensional" character, who brings nothing new in terms of gameplay mechanics.
+Both Elise Favis from The Washington Post and Marty Sliva from IGN criticized Arno as a "one dimensional" character, who brings nothing new in terms of gameplay mechanics.
 Andy Kelly from PC Gamer remarked that Arno starts off with a strong backstory, but gradually becomes less interesting as a character with the progression of Unity's narrative as he gradually embraces his identity as an Assassin.
 The character appears in several "top character" ranking lists of Assassin's Creed series protagonists with generally low placements.

 Arno's lack of a French accent have attracted a negative reception.
 In his review of Unity for The Globe and Mail, Peter Nowak was bewildered by the fact that Unity's cast of French characters all spoke in British accents, and considered it the worst aspect of the game.
-Silva criticized the decision to use British accents for quintessentially French characters like Arno and Napoleon to be "completely inexplicable and immersion-breaking".
+Sliva criticized the decision to use British accents for quintessentially French characters like Arno and Napoleon to be "completely inexplicable and immersion-breaking".
 Panelists on the Australian television program Good Game produced by the Australian Broadcasting Corporation (ABC) had a similar reaction, and drew attention the fact that Ubisoft is a French company and that another series protagonist Ezio Auditore speaks with an Italian accent in previous instalments of the video game series.
 The panelists formed a view that while Jeannotte did a fine job as Arno's actor, a French accent would have given the character a unique quality.
 French website Gameblog expressed disappointment in response to Jeannotte's unflattering comments about French-accented spoken English, and insisted that the usage of a British accent does not necessarily produce a better aural experience.